bear and log

 Black bears, despite their name, can be blue-gray or blue-black, brown, cinnamon, blonde, or even (very rarely) white.
 They have dense, shaggy fur that helps protect them from cold winters.
 Black bears use their strong, curved claws to climb trees and dig for food.
 They are a smaller bear species compared to grizzly and brown bears.

-Barn owls typically have a heart-shaped facial disk that is usually white or light tan in color.
-Their plumage is generally a mixture of pale, tawny, and dark brown feathers, providing excellent camouflage in their natural habitats.
-They often have spots and speckles on their wings and back, contributing to their mottled appearance.
-Ears are asymmetrical, which helps them pinpoint exactly where a noise comes from.
-They're hearing is so precise they can effectively hunt in total darkness.
+Barn owls have a heart-shaped face that is light in color, their body is generally a mixture of pale, tawny, and dark brown feathers.
+They often have spots and speckles on their wings and back, contributing to their mottled appearance, meaning they can hide, or camouflage, in their natural habitats.
+Their ears are asymmetrical, meaning one is above the other on either side of the head, which helps them pinpoint exactly where a noise comes from.
+They're hearing is so precise they can even hunt in total darkness.

 Stay Connected